Atmospheric Environment: Haagen-Smit Prize

 To be considered for the "Haagen-Smit Prize," a paper must be nominated by someone knowledgeable in the subject area.
 Self nominations are not acceptable.
 The nomination should be submitted to the chair of the selection committee (Prof. Anthony Wexler, email@example.com) before August 1 every calendar year, preferably by electronic mail.
 The entire scope of Atmospheric Environment with papers from local to global scales dealing with both science and policy issues are open to consideration.
 No limit is set on the publication date.
 Nominators should fully support the reasons for their selection in a compact memo of less than two pages.
 The committee is looking for papers that have had a significant impact in their field.

 The "Haagen-Smit Prize" honors its recipients in multiple ways.
-It confers on its winners (all authors) a plaque from Elsevier.
+It confers on its winners (all authors) a certificate from Elsevier.
 A picture of the authors along with a summary of the nominating letter is published in Atmospheric Environment.
 Elsevier presents winners a cash prize of $1000.